• Menu

 There are some health care matters that could arise that are not directly addressed in the living will.
 To account for this, you can empower a representative to make medical decisions on your behalf through the execution of a durable power of attorney for health care.
 These documents are sometimes called health care proxies.

 Obviously, your agent would not be able to make informed decisions without access to your medical information.
-Because of stipulations contained within the Health Insurance Portability and Accountability and Act (HIPAA), doctors not allowed to release this data to anyone other than the patient.
+Because of stipulations contained within the Health Insurance Portability and Accountability and Act (worksheet access page and follow the simple instructions.

 Schedule a Consultation Today!